 Whether you’ve just started a new job or you’ve been with the same company for years, it’s critical for you to understand your retirement plan benefits.
 Knowing the fundamentals of your 401k savings plan will enable you to make wise choices about saving for your retirement.

 And this is an incredibly important issue for women.
 Many women face a gender pay gap along with not investing as much, as aggressively, as early as, or for as long as men do.
-Since women also carry more debt and live longer on average than men, getting the most out of their 401k to help close the investing gap is crucial.
+Since women also carry more debt and live longer on average than men, making the most with their 401k to help close the investing gap is crucial.

 There are three central questions you need to consider when setting up and maintaining your 401k savings plan, so it offers you the most benefit for your ever-changing situation.